Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations

 The two-way GSA results are shown in the off-diagonal entries of Fig.~\ref{fig:two-way_GSA_AIRFOIL}.
 We focus exclusively on the CST coefficients, omitting the impact of the angle of attack to enhance plot clarity.
 Compared to the main effects, as expected, the interaction effects are relatively weaker.
 As discussed, the strongest interaction occurs between $A_{u,2}$ and $A_{u,3}$, which is expected since both are the most influential variables.
 However, it is important to note that these interactions alter the relationships between the input variables and the drag coefficient.

-The boxplot of ICE correlation values presented in Fig.~\ref{fig:airfoil_COR} offers several key insights.
+The violin plot of ICE correlation values presented in Fig.~\ref{fig:airfoil_COR} offers several key insights.
+The standard deviations of ICE correlation values are shown in Table~\ref{tbl:CST_airfoil_ICE_cor}.
 First, it is evident that lower surface CST parameters, particularly $A_{l,1}$ and $A_{l,4}$, exhibit high dispersion in terms of ICE correlation values, indicating significant variations in their ICE curves due to interactions with other variables (as confirmed in Fig.~\ref{fig:PDP_ICE_airfoil_database}).
 Conversely, the lower dispersion for upper surface CST parameters suggests that interactions have a minimal effect on the overall trend, though the magnitude of the impact may still vary, as seen in the corresponding PDP and ICE plots.
 Overall, the lower surface CST parameters are more prone to trend changes due to interactions.
 In contrast, the upper surface parameters show less variation in trend but remain the most important variables in terms of significance.
 For the PDP and ICE curves of all variables, the trend consistently remains monotonic, reinforcing the hypothesis that the drag response of an airfoil is an unimodal function~\cite{bons2019multimodality}, even in the presence of nonlinearity.